SEPSIS MISDIAGNOSIS

 Certain groups of individuals are more susceptible to sepsis, including patients with diabetes, cancer, HIV infection or those who are immunosuppressed.
 The elderly and newborns are at a higher risk, and physicians should be aware of a patient’s vulnerabilities.

-It is crucial for hospital staff, nurses, nurse practitioners, and doctors to recognize the signs of sepsis and septic shock before a patient succumbs to the dangerous condition.
+It is crucial for hospital staff, nurses, nurse practitioners, and doctors to recognize the signs of septic shock before a patient succumbs to the dangerous condition.
 Common symptoms may include the following:

 - Extremes of body temperature